tomstark99/R3_internship/README.md

 ### Usage example

-First we want to create a game
+Creating a game state can be done as follows

 ```lang-kotlin
 val game = Game()
 ```